 Other Laws and Regulations for Your Professional Medical Corporation or Partnership

-Fictitious business names are one of the first few important regulations you need to be keenly informed with when starting your own professional medical corporation or partnership in Los Angeles, California.
+Fictitious business names are one of the first few important regulations you need to be keenly informed of when starting your own professional medical corporation or partnership in Los Angeles, California.
 Starting a business requires a lot of hard work in terms of processing all the legal paperwork and complying with all state and government requirements.
-With this in hand, it is important to be acquainted with other laws and regulations that govern professional medical corporations and partnerships.
-To know more, we’ve listed some important government codes with links for you to further read on.
+With this in mind, it is important to be acquainted with other laws and regulations that govern professional medical corporations and partnerships.
+To know more, we’ve listed some important government codes with links for you to further read.

 Can I have more than one Fictitious Name Permit, or am I only allowed to have one at a time?